The infamous Barnevernet system in Serbia – children as a very profitable business

 Stine Gulbrandsen, a Norwegian mother of two girls, pour her heart out in a video explaining what happened to her and her children.

-Norwegian foster family sexually abuses 6-year-old, the mother seeks help
+Norwegian foster family sexually abuses a 6-year-old, the mother seeks help

 Since you’re here …